venkman69/windows_to_linux/windows_to_linux.md

 # TL;DR

-Summary is that my windows setup while glitchy in cases scored a 64, and moving to linux improved it to 71.
+Summary is that my windows setup while glitchy in cases scored a 68, and moving to linux improved it to 76.
 So, it is better but not by a whole lot.
-In some sense I would have stuck with Windows if upgrade path was clear and available.
+In some sense I would have stuck with Windows if upgrade path was clear and available and avoided the hassle.
+But I love hassle 😂

 | Index | Feature | Windows Score | Linux Score |
  | ----- | ----- | ----- | ----- |